KilometersFan/Projects/hw3/README.md

 - navigate into hw-milespha/hw3 directory
 - Type "make" in the terminal.
 This compiles the necessary executables.
 - Type "./parser " and an input .txt file
-- The program will output to the terminal either a number of the word "Malformed"
+- The program will output to the terminal either a number or the word "Malformed"